zeling/pingcap-test/README.md

    But it will make the program extremely complicated and will increse the # of reads to the file system significantly.
 I don't think this is a good idea but maybe worth trying if I have enough time.
 3. Currently, The resource is limited as `RLIMIT_AS`, may be consider `RLIMIT_RSS`?
+4. There will be lots of "sst_files" in the same directory, this will bring problems when there are a lot of files.
+   May be split them into different directories like git?